 Victoria Falls Southern Province, Zambia Travel Guide

 The The Smoke that thunders Bridge connects Zimbabwe and Zambia.
 It was formerly built in 1905, forming part of Cecil Rhodes' vision for a Cape to Cairo railway.
 The bridge breathtaking scenery of the falls and the gorge.
-It also the site for bungee jumping and bridge swings, an adventure element to its historical significance.
+It also the site for bungee jumping and bridge swings, an exciting experience element to its historical significance.

-A dry bag a beneficial item.
+A dry bag an assistive item.

 On Zimbabwean side, commemorates his discovery.